machanism-org/machai/gw-maven-plugin/src/site/markdown/index.md

 mvn gw:act '-Dgw.act=>Add missing Javadocs to public classes'
 ```

-## Overview

-The plugin is a Maven-facing orchestration layer: it resolves the effective project and module layout, loads configuration, selects the scan path, registers optional class tools, and invokes `GuidanceProcessor` or `ActProcessor`.
-The processors then inspect and update the requested project files through the configured AI provider.
-Maven settings can supply a provider server's username, password, and custom XML configuration; a local Ghostwriter properties configuration can be used when no server id is supplied.
+The plugin serves as a Maven-facing orchestration layer that resolves the effective project and module layout, loads configuration, selects the scan path, registers optional class tools, and invokes `GuidanceProcessor` or `ActProcessor`.
+These processors then inspect and update requested project files through the configured AI provider.
+Maven settings can supply a provider server's username, password, and custom XML configuration.
+When no server ID is supplied, a local Ghostwriter properties configuration can be used.

-The project structure is centered on a developer invoking Maven, which supplies project, session, reactor, and settings context to shared plugin goal implementations.
-Those goals configure Ghostwriter guidance or act processors.
-The processors discover the Maven layout, read and write project content, request AI assistance from an external provider, and record usage statistics.
-Java projects can additionally expose class discovery and reflective class metadata to the processor, allowing documentation work to be grounded in the compiled or project classpath.
-The overview is illustrated by [the C4 project-structure diagram](./images/project-structure/c4-diagram.png).
+The project structure centers on developers invoking Maven, which supplies project, session, reactor, and settings context to shared plugin goal implementations.
+These goals configure Ghostwriter guidance or act processors, which discover the Maven layout, read and write project content, request AI assistance from external providers, and record usage statistics.
+Java projects can additionally expose class discovery and reflective class metadata to the processor, enabling documentation work to be grounded in the compiled or project classpath.
+This architecture is illustrated in [the C4 project-structure diagram](./images/project-structure/c4-diagram.png).
 ## Understanding the Plugin Architecture

 The Ghostwriter Maven Plugin serves as a bridge between Maven build processes and AI-powered code processing capabilities.
 This plugin enables developers to leverage artificial intelligence for automated code analysis, documentation, and transformation tasks within their Maven projects.